The Huffington Post today reported that Jennifer Lopez is formally requesting

 Lopez” in her pending divorce from singer Marc Anthony.
 Apparently,

 “Muniz” is Mr. Anthony’s legal birth name.
-If you have filed for
+If you have

 divorce in Los Angeles, or if you are thinking about dissolving your marriage,

 then you may also be wondering if you can request to change your name